grecosalvatore/DriftLensDemo/README.md

-The drift detection monitor can be used to understand:
+You can use the drift detection monitor to understand:
 - *when* drift occurs by looking at the windows in which drift was predicted;
 - *how* drift occurs in terms of severity of the drift and patterns;
 - *where* drift occurs by analyzing the labels the most affected by drift.